SpaceManiac/HamSandwich/README.md

 worlds you save in the editor will show up in this folder.

-To include a finished world or custom assets in your mod, move them to `assets/<project>/`, creating the folder if necessary, and commit them.
+To include a finished world or custom assets in your mod, move them to `assets/<project>/`, creating the folder if necessary, and use Git to commit them.

 If your mod's saves are not compatible with the base game, such as in the case of a typical remix world, edit `source/<project>/CMakeLists.txt` and add a line